Librarika/manual/docs/opacs.md

 	![OPAC home page](img/opac_home_view_feature1.png)

-* You can create a free account on librarika by clicking on `Create Free Library` button.
+* You can create a free account on Librarika by clicking on `Create Free Library` button.
 * If you are already logged in then from the `Member Area` you can update your account settings.
 * You can view all of your library catalog from `Catalog` menu.
 * You can search the catalog by keyword and media types option from `Search Catalog`